 Use Instagram Ads to Target Your Fans

-If you’re wondering how to create an ad on Instagram – then using your Stories is a great way to buy and publish Ads.
+Want to know how to create an ad on Instagram?
+Using your Stories is a great way to buy and publish Ads.
 By buying ad space you can promote your podcast with a short video clip.
-All you need is a Facebook account, an allocated budget, and some market research so you can better target your audience!
+All you need is a Facebook account, an allocated budget, and some market research so you can better target your audience.

 Be Human with IGTV